w3irDv/savemii/tutorials/Pretendo Network savedata Transfer.md

    For "user to copy to", select your new PNID (`Xvr`in the picture).

-   Leave the other two setting as they are:
+   Leave the other two setting as is:

    * Wipe target users savedata: Yes
    * Backup all data: Yes